DunstanKiiru/Vet-Clinic-Manager/README.md

 Now that you've created a new branch, you can start making changes to the project.
 Whether it's fixing a bug, adding a feature, or updating documentation, feel free to modify the necessary files.
 Be sure to follow the code style and guidelines for consistency.

 ---

+### 4. Commit your changes 📝

+Once you've made your changes, commit them to your branch with a clear and descriptive commit message.
+This helps others understand the changes you've made.